 Approaching danger signs in your marriage?

 Some partners or spouses feel “learned helplessness” and become emotionally numb to the problems that their adult ADHD partner or spouse has over and over again.
 Partners stop caring because it feels like it’s too much trouble to keep doing it.
 They’ve had so many bad things happen to them that they’ve shut down emotionally to protect themselves from more pain (what we call the Detached Protector mode in schema therapy).
 Partners reach a state of learned helplessness when they feel like they can’t easily end their marriage or love relationship, maybe because they have kids or because of other practical concerns.
-You may also have sensitivities, like a self-sacrifice schema, that keep you from leaving like almost everyone else would after seeing multiple people die.
-Even though it may not feel like it, there are very few situations in which you have no choice, even if the choices you have will cause you a lot of pain.
+You may also have sensitivities, like a self-sacrifice schema, that keep you from leaving like almost everyone else would after experiencing so much hardship.
+Even though it may not feel like it, there are very few situations in which you have no choice, even if the choices you have will cause you a lot of pain initially.

 If your partner or spouse is an adult with ADHD and refuses to get diagnosed and treated for their symptoms, the best thing that could happen may be that you take a break or leave them.
 Stress, disruption, repeated sacrifice, irritation, and anger may have overwhelmed you to the point where you decide it’s best for you (and maybe for your kids) if you cut off contact with your partner or spouse with adult ADHD for a while (navigating practical considerations, of course, like child custody).
 This will give you time to think about your life and what makes you happy and healthy.
 If your partner or spouse is an adult with ADHD and they deny that they have it or refuse to get treatment or follow a treatment plan, you may decide that the best thing to do is to break up with them.
 Talk to a licensed therapist specializing in adult ADHD to discuss what options make the most sense for you if you’re at this point in your marriage or love relationship.